AaltoSciComp/scicomp-docs/about/join.rst

 Aalto Scientific Computing operates with a community stakeholder model and is administered by the School of Science.
-Schools, departments, and other units join an contribute resources, and get a fair-share of the output.
+Schools, departments, and other units join and contribute resources to get a fair-share of the output.
 There are two different components to join:

 - HPC: Science-IT.
 Get a share of computing resources via the :doc:`Triton